-Red Wings' playoff hopes end with shootout loss against Buffalo
+'We kept battling': Wings' playoff hopes end with shootout loss against Buffalo

 Detroit — When it's all said and done this season, the Red Wings likely accomplished one of their biggest goals.

-The Wings wanted to play meaningful games until deep into the season and they have.
-You can debate how close the Wings really were these last several weeks, but mathematically they were still technically in the race.
+The Wings wanted to play meaningful games until deep into the season.
+They have and did.
+You can debate how close the Wings really were to the playoffs these last several weeks, but mathematically they were still in the race.

 On Thursday, all the mathematics ended when the Wings lost, 7-6, in a shootout to Buffalo at Little Caesars Arena.
+Coupled with victories by Florida and the New York Islanders, the Wings aren't going to be able to finish in the top eight of the Eastern Conference.

+But it took until the completion of the 78th game this season.
+There are only four games left.

 David Perron tied the game at 6 with his 23rd goal, blasting a one-timer off a Moritz Seider feed at 19 minutes of the third period.